matrix-org/matrix.org/content/foundation/governing-board/index.md

 ## Publications and News

-The Governing Board as a whole meets (at least) twice a year and subsequently publish a report about its activities on the Matrix.org blog.
+The Governing Board as a whole meets (at least) twice a year and subsequently publishes a report about its activities on the Matrix.org blog.
 You can find them and other posts concerning the Governing Board using the [Governing Board category filter](https://matrix.org/category/governing-board/) of the blog.

 ## Working Groups